Axsome Therapeutics to Present at the 22nd Annual Needham Virtual Healthcare Conference

-/EIN News/ -- NEW YORK, April 14, 2023 (GLOBE NEWSWIRE) -- Axsome Therapeutics, Inc. (NASDAQ: AXSM), a biopharmaceutical company developing and delivering novel therapies for the management of central nervous system (CNS) disorders, today announced that Herriot Tabuteau, MD, Axsome’s Chief Executive Officer, will participate in a fireside chat at the 22nd Annual Needham Virtual Healthcare Conference on Thursday, April 20, 2023, at 1:30 p.m.
+NEW YORK, April 14, 2023 (GLOBE NEWSWIRE) -- Axsome Therapeutics, Inc. AXSM, a biopharmaceutical company developing and delivering novel therapies for the management of central nervous system (CNS) disorders, today announced that Herriot Tabuteau, MD, Axsome's Chief Executive Officer, will participate in a fireside chat at the 22nd Annual Needham Virtual Healthcare Conference on Thursday, April 20, 2023, at 1:30 p.m.
 Eastern Time.

 A live webcast and archive of the event can be viewed on the "Webcasts & Presentations" page of the "Investors" section of the Company's website at www.axsome.com.